clothes vs. close

 “Because you’re standing close by, can you close the door to my clothes closet?”

-OK, so maybe this isn’t a line you’re going to find yourself uttering on a regular basis, but it does give you a sense of why clothes and close are sometimes confused or otherwise used in place of one another.
+OK, so maybe this isn’t a tongue twister you’re going to find yourself uttering on a regular basis, but it does give you a sense of why clothes and close are sometimes confused or otherwise used in place of one another.

 When spoken quickly, the words sound quite similar, so if you’re among those individuals who sometimes struggle with clothes vs. close, read on for an overview of when it’s appropriate to use each term.